Embrace Spring with Hellebore: A Guide to Growing Lenten Roses

 An overhead view of a speckled pink Helleborus flower, featuring dark pink petals with lighter pink flecks and a bright yellow center surrounded by numerous stamens.

-Throughout much of the year, these small, evergreen perennials are easy to walk past.
-But this incredible perennial is one of the first indicators that spring is nearing, awaking when many other plants are still asleep.
+Throughout much of the year, these small, evergreen perennials are easy to overlook.
+But this incredible perennial is one of the first indicators that spring is nearing, awakening when many other plants are still dormant.
 These lovely, rose-like flowers go by many names but are most commonly called Lenten Rose.
-Here is everything you need to know about hellebore.
+Here is everything you need to know about hellebores.

 A close up of a purple flower.